Spatiotemporal Properties of Compressible Magnetohydrodynamic Turbulence from Space Plasma: Results

-During 23:00-10:00 UT on 2–3 December 2003, the four Cluster spacecraft traversed the flank of Earth’s magnetosheath in a tetrahedral configuration with $\rm TFQ=0.97$ and $d_{\rm sc}=200$ km.
-Fig.~\ref{fig:2} presents an overview of the fluctuations measured by Cluster-1 in GSE coordinates.
-This interval has been used to investigate the transition from weak- to strong-turbulence regimes in Alfvénic turbulence \citep{Zhao2024a} and the modulation of collisionless transit-time damping on compressible turbulence \citep{Zhao2024b}.
-Here, we extend these studies by examining the spatiotemporal properties of compressible MHD turbulence and quantitatively assessing nonlinear frequency broadening.
+During 23:00-10:00 UT on 2–3 December 2003, four Cluster spacecraft traversed the flank of Earth’s magnetosheath in a near-ideal tetrahedral configuration with a tetrahedron quality factor $\rm TFQ=0.97$ and spacecraft separation $d_{\rm sc}=200$ km.
+During this interval, the magnetic field and plasma parameters remain temporally stable and spatially homogeneous, with well-developed fluctuations, providing an ideal plasma environment for investigating the spatiotemporal properties of compressible MHD turbulence (see an overview in Figure~\ref{fig:overview} in Appendix~\ref{Appendix:overview}).
+This interval has previously been analyzed to investigate the weak-to-strong transition in Alfvénic turbulence \citep{Zhao2024a}.
+Building upon that work, we revisit the same interval to extend the analysis to compressible MHD turbulence and, importantly, to quantify nonlinear frequency broadening, enabling a direct and consistent comparison between Alfvénic and compressible modes.

-Figs.~\ref{fig:2}(a-d) show that the magnetic field and plasma parameters remain relatively stable and homogeneous throughout the interval, a conclusion further supported by the time-correlation functions \citep{Zhao2024a}.
-Fig.~\ref{fig:2}(e) shows that the average proton $\beta_{\rm p}$ is around $1.4$.
-Fig.~\ref{fig:2}(h) shows that $\delta V_{\rm rms}/{V}_{A}<1$ and $\delta B_{\rm rms}/{B}_{0}\lesssim1$, confirming that the small-amplitude condition is satisfied.

-The entire interval is divided into overlapping 5-hour windows with a 5-minute step.
-For each window, we apply a fast Fourier transform (FFT) with five-point smoothing to obtain the trace power spectra of velocity, magnetic field, and density fluctuations.
-The spectral slopes are fitted in the spacecraft-frame frequency range $f_{\rm sc}=[0.005f_{\rm cp},0.1f_{\rm cp}]$, where the average proton gyrofrequency is $f_{\rm cp}=0.24$ Hz.
-Fig.~\ref{fig:2}(f) shows that the velocity and magnetic spectra exhibit slopes between $-5/3$ and $-3/2$, indicating a well-developed turbulent state.
-Despite inconsistencies between proton and electron density measurements due to instrumental uncertainties (Fig.~\ref{fig:2}(c)), the density spectra remain stable (Fig.~\ref{fig:3}(g)), confirming the presence of compressible turbulence.
-Both PEACE and WHISPER electron density spectra exhibit slopes close to $-3/2$, approximately consistent with developed density fluctuations.
-Overall, these stable spectral characteristics demonstrate that this interval provides a suitable plasma environment for investigating the spatiotemporal properties of compressible MHD turbulence in a developed turbulent state.